zeitgeist1990/asr-finist/README.md

 ![streaming_acoustic_scheme](.github/asr_pipeline.png)
 (Blank and space symbols are marked as '-' and '|' here)

-For a detailed exploration of our architecture, design choices, and implementation, check out our accompanying article (link will be shared shortly).
+For a detailed exploration of our architecture, design choices, and implementation, check out our accompanying [article](https://habr.com/ru/companies/tbank/articles/929850).

 ## 💪 Advanced usage example